 Don Brown has written a memoir of Gale and Jameson (or Jamie, as he was fondly called) Bond, two Knights of Baha’u’llah who pioneered to the Canadian north.
 It’s called Sole Desire Serve Cause and it’s a new George Ronald publication (you can purchase it here).

 The incredible stories of the Baha’is who sacrificially arose to spread the teachings and principles of the Baha’i Faith in remote and desolate places never cease to uplift and inspire and I am really excited that Gale and Jamie’s story is now in print.
 I love to get an insider’s story on new Baha’i-inspired publications and Don graciously agreed to tell me about his new book.
 Here’s what he shared:

-Baha’i Blog: Hi Susan!
-Thank you for spending some time chatting with us!
-To begin could you tell us a little bit about yourself and your work in television?
+Baha’i Blog: Thanks for taking the time to chat with us, Don.
+To start things off, could you please tell us a little about yourself and your work as a writer?

 Professionally I worked as a management consultant throughout my career providing organization systems and strategic planning services to public and private sector businesses in Canada and in Jamaica where we pioneered for five years from 1982 to 1987.
 My wife, Christine and I served at the Baha’i World Centre from 1991 to 1996.
 Throughout my career I did extensive report writing.
 In 2001/2002 I wrote and self-published a book To Build Anew: Creating Baha’i Inspired Enterprises.

 This short video highlights the progress made in the construction of the Baha’i House of Worship, or temple, in Norte del Cauca, Colombia.
 Continue reading